Dana94/2019-website/blog/2020-05-22-css-animations-part-1.md

 }
 ```

-One line can hold 8 values to creating an animation:
+One line can hold 8 values for creating an animation:

 - duration (`1s`)
 - timing-function (`linear`)